 This is why it is imperative that you are represented by a criminal defense attorney with experience handling military cases of joint jurisdiction.
 At Monder Law Group, we understand how military and civilian criminal court proceedings operate because we have defended our military members from prosecution by Staff Judge Advocates, U.S. Attorneys, and the District Attorney’s Office.
 We know what to expect and can provide you with the best defense in any jurisdiction.
 Let us put our experience to work for you, call San Diego Courts-Martial Military Attorney Vik Monder now at (619)405-0063.

 Pretrial Court-Martial Proceedings for the Armed Forces in San Diego

 If you are a military member accused of violating the UCMJ, you will be brought before your commanding officer.
-If your CO finds that probable cause exist that you committed the offense, he or she may order you be confined for up to 72 hours.
+If your CO finds that probable cause exists that you committed the offense, he or she may order you to be confined for up to 72 hours.
 At this time, you have a right to be notified of the reason for confinement.

 If the CO decides to prosecute you, the court-martial proceedings will begin with preferring the charges.
 You will be read the charges against you in the presence of your CO and a neutral third officer.
-The convening authority will then decide which level of court-martial you will be tried in and assign a military judge, prosecuting attorney and defense attorney.
+The convening authority will then decide which level of court-martial you will be tried in and assign a military judge, prosecuting attorney, and defense attorney.